sal55/langs/translatingc.md

-## Traspiling C to Another Language
+## Translating C to Another Language

 Here are some issues with that, even when the target is a similarly lower-level and 'unsafe' language like mine.